-In the world of artificial intelligence (AI), there’s a lot that goes into how it works.
-A few big components to artificial intelligence are Natural Language Understanding (NLU), Natural Language Processing (NLP), and Machine Learning (ML).
+There’s a lot that goes into how artificial intelligence (AI) works — a few big components to AI include Natural Language Understanding (NLU), Natural Language Processing (NLP), and Machine Learning (ML).

 Each of these subsets of AI have their own rules and work independently as a vital function of artificial intelligence.

 To give you a better understanding of NLU, we’ve put together this guide to improve your working knowledge of what Natural Language Understanding is, what it does, how it works, and how it comes together with other AI properties to successfully impact customer support teams.

 Natural language understanding is a type of artificial intelligence that understands sentences using text or speech.

 NLU enables machines to understand human interaction.
 Computers can understand humans in different languages and communicate in their respective languages.

 The purpose of NLU is to allow machines to interact with humans without supervision.
 More and more companies are leveraging NLU for improved customer service experience.